Accelerated Program Guidelines

 - Then the advisor will type in the courses, e.g. M 502, M 503, M 505

-Courses should be reserved (note entered in DegreeWorks) in the first 15 class days of a given semester.
-Courses should be listed for reserve each term (rather than listing all classes in one note--only list classes to be reserved that the student is enrolled in for the current term).
+Courses should be reserved (note entered in DegreeWorks) in the first 15 class days of a given semester (or earlier).
+Courses should be listed for reserve each term (rather than listing all classes in one note--only list classes to be reserved that the student is to be enrolled in for the current term).
+The Office of the Registrar will both register and reserve the courses for your student.

 All current Graduate School policies apply unless officially approved by the University Graduate Council and noted.
 For example, for a master's degree Graduate School policy states that only nine (9) credits of 4xx-level courses are allowed on a graduate Program of Study, students must meet the Program of Study submission deadline, a graduate committee is required, and there are limits on special courses.
 For a certificate, a maximum of 1/3 of the coursework maybe be 4xx-level.
 All Graduate School policies can be found on our website.